sparkbox/EE2-Gist-Plugin/README.md

-# ExpressionEngine 2 Gist plugin
+# ExpressionEngine Gist plugin

-ExpressionEngine 2 Plug-in that can be used to display gists.
+This ExpressionEngine Plug-in can be used to display gists.

+_Compatibility_

+- It works on EE2.
+- It is expected to work on EE3.
+- It _might_ work on EE4+ but that hasn't been tested.

 ## How to Use